Introduction

 ServerAlias firma-a.de www.projekt-b.com projekt-b.com - Domains are separated by spaces

-- Wildcards are possible:
+- Wildcards are allowed:

 ServerAlias *.firma-a.de(for all subdomains)

-DocumentRoot: The file system path to the website files
+DocumentRoot: the file-system path to the website files

 - Example:

-- For TYPO3: This is where the
+- For TYPO3, this is where the

-Interaction in practice:
+How it works in practice:

-- Browser sends a request to
+- The browser sends a request to

-www.projekt-b.com - Apache receives the request and reads the
+www.projekt-b.com - Apache receives it and reads the

-ServerNameorServerAlias=www.projekt-b.com - Match found! → Apache uses the configured
+ServerNameorServerAliasofwww.projekt-b.com - Match found! → Apache uses the configured

 /var/www/typo3